bugzmanov/nes_ebook/src/chapter_6_1.md

  <div style="text-align:center"><img src="./images/ch6.1/image_1_ppu_registers_memory.png" width="80%"/></div>

-To be completely fair, PPU has its own bus that used to communicate with RAM and cartridge CHR ROM.
+To be entirely fair, PPU has its own bus used to communicate with RAM and cartridge CHR ROM.
 But we don't necessarily need to emulate that.

 5 Registers are responsible for accessing PPU ram:
 * OAM Address (0x2003) & OAM Data (0x2004)  - provides access to Object Attribute Memory - the space responsible for sprites